haileytapia/portfolio/index.md

 ## Featured samples

-The following samples represent some of my best technical writing:

 - [Create an intelligence workflow in Splunk Mission Control to enrich data](/portfolio/TIMEnrichData)
 - [Manage subscriptions to Domo Appstore listings](/portfolio/ManageSubscriptionsDomoListings)